queryluke/masseffect-5e-data/text/en/bestiary/cannibal.md

         The cannibal has advantage on an attack roll against a creature if at least one of the cannibal's allies is within <me-distance length='5' />
         of the creature and the ally isn't incapacitated.
+    grenades:
+      name: Grenades
+      text: >-
+        The cannibal has the following grenades equipped.
+It can use a grenade as an action.
   actions:
     multiattack:
       name: Multiattack